VerumHades/vidmake/doc/DEVELOPER.md

 | `Fill(Pixel pixel)` | `void` | Fills the entire subarea with a single color, respecting clipping against both the subarea and full image. |

 > The subarea may have negative offsets, and local pixel coordinates may also be negative.
-> All writes are clipped to the subarea and the full image to avoid buffer overflows.
+> All writes are clipped to the subarea and the full image.
-> Supports multiple pixel formats (Grayscale = 1 byte, RGB = 3 bytes, RGBA = 4 bytes).
-> Provides convenient methods for row, column, or full-area fills while respecting clipping.

 The `DrawableArea` always accepts a whole RGBA pixel as an argument, but depending on mode it behaves like this (Only the blue components are used)
 ![img](images/pipeline/pixel_formats.png)

 ### IVideoWriter